New Hampshire Mystery in Stone: Who Built America’s Stonehenge and Why?

 In the forests of southern New Hampshire is a puzzle made of stone.

 It does not appear to have been built for habitation, but for special ceremonies.
 It is obvious it was used for astronomical purposes.
 Stones mark the solar and lunar cycles.
 But there is far more to America’s Stonehenge than just telling time.

 The huts, walls, small rooms, and standing stones have been called the most important archeological site in America.
 Its builders could be pre-Columbian Europeans or native Indians.

 Its date of construction is arguably anywhere from several hundred years ago to 2000 B.C., and why it was built is a guess.
 Yet the mystery has many physical clues and anybody who wanders through the ruins can offer a possible solution.

 The tour starts at the Visitors Center.
 A 10-minute video gives a historical background of the area and discoveries made over the years.
 Various artifacts line the Center, the most interesting being stones with carvings.

-One large piece, broken in half, has discernible Roman numerals cut into the edge reading “39 Days”, possible referring to four Celt festivals.
-However, they may have been carved by anyone including 18th century Irish settlers.
+One large piece, broken in half, has discernible Roman numerals cut into the edge reading “39 Days”, possibly referring to four Celt festivals.
+However, they may have been carved by anyone including 18th-century Irish settlers.